 - Delve deeply into the French language through music, theatre, photography, art, sports and leisure activities.

-Graduate degrees are for students who have already acquired graduate-level proficiency in their language and have generally studied their language for four years or longer, unless they are native speakers.
+Master’s degrees are for students who have already acquired graduate-level proficiency in their language and have generally studied their language for four years or longer, unless they are native speakers.
 Applicants who do not hold a BA, or who plan to attend for one summer only for professional development, should select the 6-week non-degree program.
 The GRE is not required.
+See additional French application instructions.

 - Graduate-level proficiency in language